Conservation officer

 A conservation officer is a law enforcement officer who protects wildlife and the environment.
-A conservation officer may also be referred to as an environmental technician or technologist, game warden, forest ranger, forest watcher, forest guard, forester, gamekeeper, investigator, wilderness officer, wildlife officer, or wildlife trooper.
+A conservation officer may also be referred to as an environmental technician/technologist, game warden, park ranger, forest watcher, forest guard, forest warden, forester, gamekeeper, investigator, wilderness officer, wildlife officer, or wildlife trooper.

 History

 Conservation officers can be traced back to the Middle Ages (see gamekeeper).
 Conservation law enforcement goes back to King Canute who enacted a forest law that made unauthorized hunting punishable by death.
 In 1861, Archdeacon Charles Thorp arranged purchase of some of the Farne Islands off the north-east coast of England and employment of a warden to protect threatened seabird species.
 The modern history of the office is linked to that of the conservation movement and has varied greatly across the world.

 History in New York State

 Conservation officers in New York State are known as "environmental conservation officers", or ECOs.
 The position was created in the late nineteenth century.
 Originally, they were known as "game protectors".
 The first game protectors recorded comprised a group of eight men authorized to arrest anyone who killed wildlife on protected land.
 Their job was to protect game and catch poachers.
 They also chose to protect streams from pollution.
 In 1960, their title was changed to "conservation officers", then in 1970, they were renamed "environmental conservation officers", after the Conservation Department and the State Health Department merged to become the "Department of Environmental Conservation".
 At the same time, the role's status was changed, giving ECOs more legal power than they had previously had.